fperie/open-as2-core/README.md

  - use classpath: and ${} in as2 config file
  - use the last version (1.46) bcmail api
  - create a worker interface to execute a custom action to process as2 message,
+ - give the choice to store as2 files or not
  - give the capability to implements it's own stream instead default socket (http request for example)
  - etc...